1981 Mason-Dixon 500

-The 1981 Mason-Dixon 500 was a NASCAR Winston Cup Series racing event that took place on May 17, 1981, at Dover Downs International Speedway (now Dover International Speedway) in Dover, Delaware.
+The 1981 Mason-Dixon 500 was a NASCAR Winston Cup Series race that took place on May 17, 1981, at Dover Downs International Speedway (now Dover International Speedway) in Dover, Delaware.

-During the preceding season, NASCAR had completely stopped tracking the year model of all the vehicles and most teams did not take stock cars to the track under their own power anymore.
-Only manual transmission vehicles were allowed to participate in this race; a policy that NASCAR has retained to the present day.

-The NASCAR Winston Cup Series was also plagued with top teams running big engines and finishing in third place to avoid inspection around the time that this race was held.

 Background

 Dover Downs International Speedway, now called Dover International Speedway, is one of five short tracks to hold NASCAR races; the others are Bristol Motor Speedway, Richmond International Raceway, Martinsville Speedway, and Phoenix International Raceway.
 The NASCAR race makes use of the track's standard configuration, a four-turn short track oval that is 1 mi long.
 The track's turns are banked at twenty-four degrees, and both the front stretch (the location of the finish line) and the backstretch are banked at nine degrees.

 Race report

-Five hundred laps took place on a paved track spanning a distance of 1.000 mi per lap.
-It took four hours and seventeen minutes for Jody Ridley to defeat Bobby Allison by 22 seconds in front of 40,000 live spectators.
-This race was the only win for a car numbered 90 in the NASCAR Cup Series.
-It was also the only Cup Series win for Ridley and the only points paying win for Donlavey Racing.
+Five hundred laps on a paved track of 1.000 mi per lap.
+It took four hours and seventeen minutes for Jody Ridley to defeat Bobby Allison by 22 seconds in front of 40,000 spectators.
+This race was the only win for Ridley, a car numbered 90, and the only points paying win for Donlavey Racing in the NASCARWinston CupSeries.
 However, this victory was controversial because Allison's team blamed a scoring error for his loss (even though Allison himself did not actually protest the win).

-The winner would win $22,560 in prize money ($ when adjusted for inflation) while the last place winner would take home only $5,980 ($ when adjusted for inflation).
+The winner would win $22,560 in prize money ($ when adjusted for inflation) while the last place winner would take home $5,980 ($ when adjusted for inflation).
 Two cautions slowed the race for 24 laps and the average racing speed was 116.925 mph.
-David Pearson would acquire the pole position with a speed of 138.425 mph.
-Darrell Waltrip got his Mountain Dew #11 Buick in trouble early when he lost it off Turn 4 and set off a multi-car crash.
-The Junior Johnson team managed to make repairs and get him back out there, with the high attrition rate they salvaged a 12th place finish and maintained their third place position in the points.
+David Pearson would win the pole position with a speed of 138.425 mph.
+Darrell Waltrip got his Mountain Dew #11 Buick in trouble early when he lost control off Turn 4 and set off a multi-car crash.
+The Junior Johnson team managed to make repairs and get him back in the race, with the high attrition rate they salvaged a 12th-place finish and maintained their third-place position in the points.